mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 ### Setting Key-Value Parameters

-Set execution parameters like replace sequence, delete before load, or insert to target indicators.
-These parameters are based on the task settings and set on the session level.
+Set execution parameters like replace sequence, delete before load or insert to target indicators.
+These parameters are based on the task's settings and are set on a session level.

 ### Overriding Globals Values

-It is possible to override the project's Globals on the [TDM environment](/articles/TDM/tdm_gui/12_environment_globals_tab.md) or [TDM task](/articles/TDM/tdm_gui/23_task_globals_tab.md) levels.
+A project's Globals can be overridden on a [TDM environment](/articles/TDM/tdm_gui/12_environment_globals_tab.md) or [TDM task](/articles/TDM/tdm_gui/23_task_globals_tab.md) level.

-The TDM execution process sets the values on these Globals on the [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).
+The TDM execution process sets the values on the Globals on a [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).

-Note that the task level Globals get a higher priority than the TDM environment level Globals, i.e. if a Global variable is set on both - the task and the related environment levels - the task's Global value is set.
+Note that task level Globals get a higher priority than TDM environment level Globals, i.e. if a Global variable is set on both - the task and the related environment levels - the task's Global value is set.

-[To check what if the Global is set on both- source and target environment].
+[To check if the Global is set on both- source and target environment].

 ### Overriding the Sync Mode on the Task Execution